Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Estimation and Inference

-Our algorithm is amenable to parallelization due to the sample splitting.
-It is worth noting that our method effectively utilizes all the observed samples available at each time without any need for discarding a subset of observations in advance.
+Our methods effectively utilize all the observed samples available at each time, without any need for discarding a subset of observed sample in advance.
+It is also worth noting that our algorithm is amenable to parallelization due to the sample splitting.